[Neodymium Dynamic] Constant Market Return with regular yield increments

 Options-Results-2018-2024-Part03

-Let’s consider a set of expected returns: 4.5% and 6.3% and 8%.
+Let’s consider a set of possible returns: 4.5% and 6.3% and 8%.
 This tracks the approx. 9% annual return ERN shows over 6 years in this chart: [3]

 Now, adding a theoretical constant 2.5% risk-free floor, we get ultimate annual returns of 7% and 8.8% and 10.5% (pre-tax).
 This is with far less variance than S&P500.